 My approach to making expanded during the experience of building my house on my family's land in North Florida.
 This shaped my perspective on the importance of slowness and sustainability within my process.
 It is because of this that many of my pieces feature repurposed objects, tools, and materials I have accumulated from my family's property.
 Including these in my work gives new life to out-of-commission objects while fostering my material exploratory research.
 These objects dictate my decision-making process when choosing other materials to fabricate my sculptures: mild steel, textiles, ceramics, basketry, and wood.

-My body of work depicts a central theme of home building by reflecting on personal identity, family history, the South, place, as well as safety, time, belonging, and care.
+My body of work depicts a central theme of home building by reflecting on personal identity, family history, the South, place, as well as safety, belonging, and care.
 My work considers the inherent importance of objects and materials, and questions their origins and how the way I interact with them defines my existence and shapes my sense of self.
 Through making, I build a home within myself and the world around me.